 In the end, we were very happy with all of our rentals.
 After a lot of work (worth it in my opinion) we ended up staying at these three properties in Hawaii:

 Maui Kamaole H-111 for 7 nights (on the island of Maui in the town of South Kihei).
 This was a one bed, 2 bath condo.

-Mack’s Shack for 1 night (on the island of Maui in the town of Hana) I also booked this directly through the owner but originally found it on Airbnb.
-This is a free standing plantation home on the remote part of the island (Road to Hana post coming soon!).
+Mack’s Shack for 1 night (on the island of Maui in the town of Hana) This is a free standing plantation home on the remote part of the island (read all about driving the Road to Hana with kids).
 It was a one bed, one bath, that slept four.